Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 - *revocation authorities* can revoke credentials by signing a revocation message.

 Each contract instance MUST store public data of VCs of the same type.
-A *credential type* is a string that corresponds to the name of the credential schema, which credentials in the registry are based on.
+A *credential type* is a string that corresponds to the name of the VCs JSON schema, which credentials in the registry are based on.
-A `VCs JSON schema <https://w3c.github.io/vc-json-schema/>`_ is a JSON document containing the `JSON schema <http://json-schema.org/>`_ describing the attributes of a VC and some metadata about the schema.
+A `VCs JSON schema <https://w3c.github.io/vc-json-schema/>`_ is a JSON document containing a `JSON schema <http://json-schema.org/>`_ describing the attributes of a VC and some metadata about the schema.

 ..
 TODO: refer to the Concordium VC Data Model documentation, once we have it.